01 of 80

 BMX Snowball Quilt

-From Pauli: My grandson loves BMX bikes and he asked me to make him a quilt.
+From Pauli: My grandson loves BMX bikes, and he asked me to make him a quilt.
 I found BMX fabric and had to come up with a pattern.
 The quilt was lacking something.
-My grandson helped me come up with the flags in the border.
+My grandson helped me come up with the flags on the border.
 My friend came up with the idea of using the snowball block along with the BMX print.Continue to 67 of 80 below.

 67 of 80